eBay/bascomtask/README.md

 > The requirements to task-enable any POJO into a task are minimal: implement a marker interface (TaskInterface) that
 > has no methods that need to be overridden.
 There are no other requirements or restrictions on task classes.
-> Task methods can have any number of and type of parameter, and there can be any number of task methods on a class.
+> Task methods can have any number and type of parameter, and there can be any number of task methods on a class.
 > The task class may be stateful or not, depending on programming needs.

 ## Invoking a Task